 If you’re struggling to get to grips with the exposure triangle, you can be sure that many others are struggling too.
-Please share your questions and/or struggles below and we’ll give you some help.
+Please share your questions and/or struggles below and I’ll give you some help.

-If this article has helped you to understand the exposure in photography, share that too – we love good news!
+If this article has helped you to understand the exposure in photography, share that too – I love good news!